-As we offer our customers a variety of airlines to suit your needs, passengers will arrive/depart in Japan at various times during the day.
+As we offer our customers a variety of airlines to suit your needs, clients will arrive/depart in Japan at different times during the day.
 Depending on the number of customers arriving/departing on the same flight as yourself, the type of transfer to your hotel/airport will vary.

-You will always be met on arrival by English-speaking staff and transferred to your hotel either by:
+You will always be met on arrival by English-speaking staff and transferred all the way to your hotel either by:

-- Direct shared bus (shared with other passengers, not just Wendy Wu Tours clients) - Shared bus plus taxi from the nearest bus stop to the hotel (maximum 5-minute walk) - Chartered coach (if there are more than 8 Wendy Wu Tours passengers arriving at the same time)
+- Direct shared bus (shared with other passengers, not just Wendy Wu Tours clients), - Shared bus plus taxi from the nearest bus stop to the hotel (maximum 5 minutes' walk),

+• Chartered coach (if there are more than 8 Wendy Wu Tours passengers arriving at the same time).